 A Backup Generator Means Access to Electricity

 One of the best tips above is to invest in a generator to provide power in the event of a blackout or brownout.
 Having a backup generator will give you access to power during either of these power emergencies.
 With the right generator, you will be able to keep power running to your fridge thereby keeping your food from going bad, continue to charge your devices such as cell phones, and also have an unlimited power supply for lighting and other electrical equipment.
 You can opt for a gas-powered generator, but they can not be run indoors because of the exhaust fumes they emit.
 A solar generator can provide power indoors without running electrical cords from outside to inside.
+It can easily power your home appliances and electronic devices.
 Plus, a solar generator can be recharged using the sun’s power, which will come in handy if the power outage extends for several days.

-Blackouts or Brownouts: Both Mean A Disruption of Your Life
+Blackouts Vs. Brownouts: Both Mean A Disruption of Your Life